danbev/learning-ai/notes/llama.md

 the model to generate new tokens.
 A positive value will encourage the model to not generate new tokens.

+#### Repeat Penalty
+The repeat penalty is a hyperparameter that is used to control the repetition of tokens in the generated text.
+Setting this to 1 will not have any effect on token generation.
+A value of 0 will encourage the model to repeat tokens.
+A value greater than 1 will encourage the model to not repeat tokens.

 #### llm-chain-llama
 llm-chain have what they refer to as drivers, at the time of this writing there are two drivers: OpenAI and Llama.
 Llama uses a binding to llama.cpp, and is